rsubtil/godot-blurhash/README.md

 This addon is licensed under the MIT license.
 Full details at [LICENSE](LICENSE).

-This addon adapted the [C implementation](https://github.com/woltapp/blurhash/tree/master/C) of the BlurHash algorithm, which is also under the [MIT license](https://github.com/woltapp/blurhash/blob/master/License.md).
+This addon uses the [C implementation](https://github.com/woltapp/blurhash/tree/master/C) of the BlurHash algorithm, which is also under the [MIT license](https://github.com/woltapp/blurhash/blob/master/License.md).
+Other than some changes to integrate better in Godot, no modifications to the algorithm were made.